April, 2006

 I wish it had had more meat to it (a lot of the characters could’ve used more dimension), but Thank You For Smoking is an excellent commentary on spin, bullshit, and diffusion of responsibility.
-Aaron Echkart is, as always, one part hilarious and one part creepy.
+Aaron Eckhart is, as always, one part hilarious and one part creepy.

 Plainly, the human fetus presents a practically unlimited number of utilitarian scenarios.